tr-sdv-sandbox/libvss-types/README.md

     UNKNOWN,        // Quality not specified
     VALID,          // Signal is valid and reliable INVALID,        // Sensor error, out of range, etc.
-    NOT_AVAILABLE,  // Sensor not present or disconnected STALE,          // Value is outdated
+    NOT_AVAILABLE   // Sensor not present or disconnected };
-    OUT_OF_RANGE    // Value exceeds min/max bounds
-};
 ```